hgrov52/2D-Image-Orientation-Estimation/README.md

 Most of the action is happening in train.py.
 Data is loaded in the file data.py, and the testing results are plotted from utils/test.py.
 All image augmentation happens in data.py, with some math coming from utils/bbox_utils.py as well as util_functions.py.

 The DenseNet implementation is located at the bottom of train.py.

+On first run the data.py file will pre-process the images and save the to a pickle file for next run.